-The Iraqi Refugee Assistance Project (IRAP) provides legal representation to Iraqi refugees in Jordan, Syria, Lebanon and Iraq, as well as to refugees of other nationalities.
+The International Refugee Assistance Project (IRAP) provides legal representation to Iraqi refugees in Jordan, Syria, Lebanon and Iraq, as well as to refugees of other nationalities.
 IRAP is a student-driven organization that matches law students with pro bono supervising attorneys to take on individual cases.
 Together they help refugee applicants successfully navigate the rules and processes for resettlement in a safe third country.
 IRAP is a national organization with chapters at various law schools, including NYU.
 More information on IRAP National can be found here.

 The main avenue for involvement with IRAP NYU is the Student Advocacy program.
 Additionally, a group of IRAP NYU students typically take a trip to Jordan every year during spring break to meet with NGOs and get a closer look at the intake and orientation process.